Network access control (NAC) integration with Intune

 Intune integrates with network access control partners to help organizations secure corporate data when devices try to access on-premises resources.

 How do Intune and NAC solutions help protect your organization resources?

 NAC solutions check the device enrollment and compliance state with Intune to make access control decisions.
-If the device isn't enrolled, or is enrolled and not compliant with Intune device compliance policies, then then device should be redirected to Intune for enrollment and/or for a device compliance check.
+If the device isn't enrolled, or is enrolled and not compliant with Intune device compliance policies, then the device should be redirected to Intune for enrollment, or for a device compliance check.

 If the device is enrolled and compliant with Intune, the NAC solution should allow the device access to corporate resources.
 For example, users can be allowed or denied access when trying to access corporate Wi-Fi or VPN resources.